-A. No employee shall be disciplined except for just cause.
-Warnings or reprimands that do not involve a reduction in pay or position, suspension or discharge are not appealable to the Arbitration Procedure, unless they are used to support a

-- suspension or discharge; and then they may be arbitrated at the same time as the suspension or discharge for the just cause standard. - B. The principles of progressive disciplinary action will be followed with respect to minor offenses.
+- A. No employee shall be disciplined except for just cause.
+Warnings or reprimands that do not involve a reduction in pay, position, suspension, or discharge are not appealable to the Arbitration Procedure. - B. The principles of progressive disciplinary action will be followed with respect to minor offenses.
 It shall be corrective and applied in a uniform manner.
-Normal progressive discipline shall consist of a documented oral warning, written reprimand, short term suspension, and either a long-term suspension, demotion or discharge. - C. The City shall take corrective action deemed necessary by the circumstances on a case-by-case basis. - D. The City agrees not to suspend, demote or discharge an employee without first conducting a hearing.
-This hearing is to be held between the City, the employee and a Labor Council representative if the employee so desires.
-Hearings where practical shall be conducted at hours reasonable related to the employee's shift, preferable during his work hours. - E. The City agrees that all disciplinary procedures shall be carried out in private and in a businesslike manner. - F. In cases where a suspension of thirty (30) days or less has been imposed on a bargaining unit employee, the Employer may offer the employee the option to forfeit accrued leave time (vacation or compensatory time).
+Normal progressive discipline shall consist of an oral warning, written reprimand, short term suspension, and either a long term suspension, demotion, or discharge. - C. The City shall take corrective action deemed necessary by the circumstances on a case-by-case basis.

+- D. The City agrees not to suspend, demote, or discharge an employee without first conducting a hearing.
+This hearing is to be held between the City, the employee, and a Labor Council representative if the employee so desires.
+Hearings where practical shall be conducted at hours reasonable related to the employee's shift, preferably during his work hours. - E. The City agrees that all disciplinary procedures shall be carried out in private and in a businesslike manner. - F. In cases where a suspension of thirty (30) days or less has been imposed on a bargaining unit employee, the Employer may offer the employee the option to forfeit accrued leave time (vacation or compensatory time).
 The forfeiture shall be one (1) hour of leave for each hour of proposed suspension.
 The type of leave shall be the employee's choice.
 The forfeiture of leave shall constitute corrective action of record and shall be placed in the employee's personnel file.
 The forfeiture of leave shall constitute the final resolution of the departmental charges.
-Once accepted by the employee, forfeiture of leave is not subject to appeal. - G. The City shall not initiate the public disclosure of any disciplinary action taken or proposed against any employee unless and until criminal charges have also been filed. - H. In disciplinary matters involving the imposition of a specified time period of suspension, the effective date for the commencement of the time limits that govern the appeal of that suspension shall be as specified in Section 124.34 of the Ohio Revised Code and the City of Zanesville Civil Service Commission Rule IX or the provisions of this Agreement whichever is applicable. - I. An appeal of an imposed suspension shall act as a stay of that suspension until such time as a decision is rendered with respect to the appeal. - J. Actions contrary to the procedures detailed herein shall be subject to the grievance procedure, unless the employee chooses to appeal to Civil Service.

-K. The City shall have forty-five (45) days from the discovery of alleged action, incident, or occurrence to complete its investigation and to file charges for disciplinary action against an employee.
+Once accepted by the employee, forfeiture of leave is not subject to appeal. - G. The City shall not initiate the public disclosure of any disciplinary action taken or proposed against any employee unless and until criminal charges have also been filed. - H. In disciplinary matters involving the imposition of a specified time period of suspension, the effective date for the commencement of the time limits that govern the appeal of that suspension shall be as specified in Section 124.34 of the Ohio Revised Code and the City of Zanesville Civil Service Commission Rule IX or the provisions of this Agreement whichever is applicable. - I. An appeal of an imposed suspension shall act as a stay of that suspension until such time as a decision is rendered with respect to the appeal. - J. Actions contrary to the procedures detailed herein shall be subject to the grievance procedure unless the employee chooses to appeal to Civil Service. - K. The City shall within a reasonable time, given the circumstances of an alleged infraction, complete its investigation and file charges for disciplinary action against an employee.
 In the case of traffic accidents, the City shall have sixty (60) days.
-In instances where the investigation cannot be completed within the time limits stated above, an additional fifteen (15) day period may be granted by mutual agreement of the City and the affected employee or Labor Council Representative, except that in no case shall the City have more than sixty (60) days to investigate and file charges.
-The Labor Council and its members agree to assist in the expediting of investigations of alleged actions, incidents and occurrences.
+In instances where the investigation cannot be completed within the time limits stated above, an additional fifteen (15) day period may be granted by mutual agreement of the City and the affected employee or Labor Council Representative except that in no case shall the City have more than sixty (60) days to investigate and file charges.
+The Labor Council and its members agree to assist in the expediting of investigations of alleged actions, incidents, and occurrences.